Dear Members,

 7. BOARD MEETINGS:

-The Board of Directors duly met five (5) times during the financial
+The Board of Directors duly met Four (4) times during the financial

-year from 1st April 2021 to 31st March 2022.
-The dates on which the meetings were held are
+year from 1st April 2023 to 31st March 2024.
+The dates of the meetings that were held are

 /CEO/ CFO AND KEY MANANGERIAL PERSONNEL: